-- 1. Policy what is your library's policy regarding the public's use of these computers?
-Topics can include internet usage, including pornography, hate sites, downloading of software, apps, age requirements, and parental permission... to name a few. - Procedures guidelines for use can include things like timeframe (example: some libraries shut down computer access 15 minutes before closing time), time allotment (do patrons get 30 minutes or an hour, or more?). - 3.
-Maintenance who is responsible for maintaining these computers?
-PACs because of their heavy-use (often all day long) need lots of tender-loving care.
-Who is cleaning the keyboards, mice, and display screens on a regular basis?
-More involved maintenance can include updating software (like web browsers), scanning for viruses and malware, or managing socalled "system restoration software" that resets everything back to a clean state every time a new patron sits down in front of the computer.
+- Policy What is your library's policy regarding the public's use of these computers?
+Topics can include internet usage restrictions, such as pornography, hate sites, downloading of software, apps, age requirements, and parental permission... to name a few. - Procedures Guidelines for use can include things like timeframe (example: some libraries shut down computer access 15 minutes before closing time), time allotment (do patrons get 30 minutes or an hour, or more?). - 3.
+Maintenance Who is responsible for maintaining these computers?
+Because of their heavy-use (often all day long), PACs need lots of tender-loving care.
+Who cleans the keyboards, mice, and display screens on a regular basis?
+More involved maintenance can include updating software (like web browsers), scanning for viruses and malware, or managing so-called "system restoration software" that resets everything back to a clean state every time a new patron sits down in front of the computer.